Why Jidenna thinks it's Africa's moment

 - His new album 'Long Live The Chief' features him experimenting with the Afrobeat sound and speaking in pidgin

-(CNN)Nigerian music is taking the world by storm and according to Wondaland hit maker Jidenna it's been a long time coming.
+(CNN)Nigerian music is taking the world by storm and according to hit maker Jidenna it's been a long time coming.
+The hip hop artist spent part of his childhood in Nigeria.

 "I think it's Nigeria's moment, it's Africa's moment," he told CNN.
 "I think Nigeria is a spearhead because Nigerians seem to be charged full of character so people are eating it up all across the world."